KangLin/RabbitRemoteControl/docs/Compile/Linux.md

   - Fuse issue in docker

-    When creating a container, add the parameter: --privileged
+    When creating a container, add the parameter: `--privileged`

         docker run --privileged --interactive ubuntu

 ##### snap

-- build
+- Build
   - Parts lifecycle: https://snapcraft.io/docs/parts-lifecycle
   - https://snapcraft.io/docs/how-snapcraft-builds
     Each of these lifecycle steps can be run from the command line,